 Myth 1: If I put one wrong thing in my recycling bin, I’ve ruined a whole truck of recycling

-Myth busted.
-Your recyclables are taken to Visy’s Material Recovery Facility (MRF) and are sorted into different categories – think paper, cardboard, plastics, glass and metal.
+Your recyclables are taken to Visy’s Material Recovery Facility (MRF) and are sorted into different categories – paper, cardboard, plastics, glass and metal.
 Any non-recyclable items or ‘contaminants’ are detected by the sophisticated mechanical sorters and removed.

-So stress less that one rogue item made its way into your recycling bin and get familiar with all the items you can recycle in our handy (and free) Brisbane recycling app.
+So don't worry if one non-recyclable item made its way into your recycling bin and get familiar with all the items you can recycle in our handy (and free) Brisbane recycling app.

 Did you know?